lukestagoll/chip-8/README.md

 - `8XYE` - sets VF to most significant bit of VX, shift VX to the left by 1.
 (VX left= 1)
 - `ANNN` - Set index register I to NNN
 - `DXYN` - Draw a sprite at position VX, VY with N bytes data starting at index register I
+- `EX9E` - Skip next instruction if key at VX is pressed
+- `EXA1` - Skip next instruction if key at VX is not pressed
 - `FX07` - Store the current value of the delay timer in register VX
 - `FX15` - Set the delay timer to the value of register VX
 - `FX18` - Set the sound timer to the value of register VX